Do you have any other impending business to attend to right now?

 That’s when we know we’ve truly and completely moved on from our past mistakes.

 Once you get past the difficult time through resolution and your own active coping mechanism, you’ll realise that your struggle wasn’t for nothing.

 My compassion and empathy towards people around me and their circumstances have grown.

-I put thoughts on what I do and what I say with careful consideration, not acting on impulse.
+I put my thoughts into what I do and say with careful consideration, not acting on impulse.

 Now we’re grateful for a new day to start all over again.

 This time, we are wiser, and we deserve to be happy.

 - How Do You Deal with Failures and Setbacks

 - 3 Things You Do with Your Past Painful Memories